cavo789/aesecure_quickscan/readme.md

 aeSecure QuickScan will automatically download the files he needs, so the only thing you need to do is get a copy of the file `aesecure_quickscan.php` and nothing else.

-1. Click on the following link to open the file in a new window: <a href="https://raw.githubusercontent.com/cavo789/aesecure_quickscan/master/aesecure_quickscan.php" target="_blank noreferrer noopener">get a copy of the script</a>
+1. Click on the following link to open the file in a new window: [get a copy of the script](https://raw.githubusercontent.com/cavo789/aesecure_quickscan/master/aesecure_quickscan.php)
-2. Save the file at the root of your website _(preferably a local website for performance reasons)_
+2. Save the file at the root of your website *(preferably a local website for performance reasons)*

 Note: you're not obliged to name the file aesecure_quickscan, you can f.i. name it `scan.php`.

 In principle, you do not need to recover any other files, only the script `aesecure_quickscan.php` is sufficient.

+### Old version

+If you need a version for PHP 7.x, please download that one: [https://raw.githubusercontent.com/cavo789/aesecure_quickscan/fa76e4c01fc8819c32953ad747e5e81aec228df0/aesecure_quickscan.php](https://raw.githubusercontent.com/cavo789/aesecure_quickscan/fa76e4c01fc8819c32953ad747e5e81aec228df0/aesecure_quickscan.php)

 ## Usage